 2021 Wildfire Response

 The 2021 wildfire season has proven to be one of the busiest to date.
-The following is an active list of fires we have responded to or are responding to.
-Please be patient with us as we are updating this information as frequently as possible.
+The following is a list of fires we have responded to or are responding to.
+For active wildfire information click on the fire's name.
 If you were affected by a wildfire and are in need of resources or assistance, visit our service page, 211NorCal.org or click "Get Help" below.

 - Beckwourth Complex Fire